National Association of Medical Schools (NAMS) Rugby Union Website - Welcome

 12) If a team forfeits a game for reasons that are not deemed acceptable by the opposition or the league secretary, then NAMS have the right to award the opposition with the victory.

-15) Non-MedSoc players in each side; as this is a competition designed for Rugby Clubs that represent various Medical Schools throughout the country, it is advised that where possible every member of the competition be part of that Medical Society or Medical School.
+16) Non-MedSoc players in each side; as this is a competition designed for Rugby Clubs that represent various Medical Schools throughout the country, it is advised that where possible every member of the competition be part of that Medical Society or Medical School.
+No more than 5 non-medsoc players can be in the matchday squad, with a maximum of 3 on the pitch at any one time.